OctopusDeploy/docs/docs/infrastructure/azure/index.md

 position: 50
 ---

-Octopus Deploy provides first-class support for deploying to different PaaS products in the Azure Cloud by using [Azure Targets](#azure-targets).
+Octopus Deploy provides first-class support for deploying to different PaaS products in the Azure Cloud.
+By adding your Azure subscription to Octopus, you can use your Azure Subscription from within Octopus to deploy to Azure Cloud Service targets, Azure Service Fabric targets, and Azure Web App targets.

 Before you can deploy software to Azure, you need to add your Azure subscription to Octopus Deploy.
+Read the following sections for instructions.

 - [Add an Azure Account](#adding-azure-subscription)
 - [Create an Azure Service Principal Account](#azure-service-principal)